• Skip to primary navigation

 Sun News finally gets it

-05/29/2014 By the editor Leave a Comment
+05/29/2014 by the editor

 A BoB Short: It took half a week for Sun News to pick up on the joke, but the right-wing news network has finally managed to have comedian Scott Vrooman’s blatantly tongue-in-cheek interview with correspondent Adrienne Batra pulled from the Internet.
 Or not.
 According to Vrooman, who honed his hyper-conservative alter-ego on CBC’s This Hour […]